hudeany/LanguagePropertiesManager/README.md

 3.3 Excel Import

-The "Import from Single File" button allows you to specify a single Excel file to load all language property sets stored in it.
+The "Import from single Excel file" button allows you to specify a single Excel file to load all language property sets stored in it.

 This Excel file should consist of a single sheet and can contain the following columns:
 	"Path" or "Path" (more precisely, LanguagePropertiesSetPath for this language properties set; placeholders ~ and $HOME are allowed, optional)